Silentcodr/Silentcodr/README.md

 * 📰 Love debating and arguing in pointless tech conversations
 * 🍕 I love and adore every single milestone in tech — every technological advancement, a step into the future of mankind
 * 🚀 I’d like to be a part of it

+## 📈 What I’m Working On

+✔ Building a mobile fitness tracking app
+✔ Improving backend performance in Spring Boot
+✔ Contributing to personal projects daily

 ### 👉 **So HIRE ME!**